rsrulloda/CS-230-Group-5/README.md

 Item 2 : Cultural Policy <br />

 A. Core Values: <br />
+Passion: Passion generates excitement for what we do and how we do it.
+Innovation: We encourage creative, thoughtful, and inspirational ideas.
+Teamwork: We are better together.
+Humanity: We work to help communities.
+Environment: Respect for the protection of environmental resources.
+Results: Driving for results.

 B. Motivation: <br />
+HoloInteract would love to bring convenience to architecture companies and new technology to the new generations.

 C. Summary: <br />
+-Creative approach <br />
+-World-wide target <br />
+-Respect for the protection of environmental resources <br />
+-Practical Direction <br />